tommekuuh/Demo-bot/README.md

-# NLP with Dispatch cleaned
+# NLP with Dispatch bot with multi kb and LUIS

 Chatbot based on the NLP with Dispatch bot sample v4 with 3 knowledge bases